 The Department offers several opportunities for undergradutes to become involved in research.
 Our undergraduate Research Engagement Program pairs majors with faculty for one-on-one experience conducting research.
 Independent Studies offer students a opportunities to apply and extend knowledge from other classes as they explore areas of personal interest.
 Similarly, students in the Commonwealth College can conduct and write original research through Honors Theses and Capstones.

 This program provides approximately 10 to 20 students per year exciting opportunities to work along side a Faculty member on specific research projects.
-These fellowship positions are for one semester, come with a stipend, and are 5 or 10 hours per week.
-These opportunities give undergraduates a real taste of what high-level academic research is all about.
+These fellowship positions are typically for one semester and carry class credit through POLISCI 398R (the number of credits depend on the number of hours worked).
+Students are expected to attend a group class session each week to discuss their projects and research in general.

 Examples of projects from the REP include: